 About Cape Coral

-Known as America?s Little Venice, Florida?s Coral Bay, was founded in the late 1950?s by the brothers Rosen.
-Long after the intrepid pair began dredging a broad canal network in what was previously scrub and swampland, the area now known as Cape Coral has rapidly expanded into an sprawling mini-metropolis.
+Known as America's Little Venice, Florida's Coral Bay was founded in the late 1950's by the brothers Rosen.
+Long after the intrepid pair began dredging a broad canal network in what was previously scrub and swampland, the area now known as Cape Coral has rapidly expanded into a sprawling mini-metropolis.
 Today Cape Coral has nearly every upscale amenity to please the discerning visitor.

-Of course there are plenty of things to see and do for visitors or residents who are uninterested in aquatic fun.
-Everything from well stocked outdoor markets specializing in everything from fresh seafood to newly picked produce might temp one to try their hand at cooking, though the plethora of restaurants serving exquisite cuisine from all corners of the world certainly deserve a try too.
+Of course, there are plenty of things to see and do for visitors or residents who are uninterested in aquatic fun.
+Everything from well-stocked outdoor markets specializing in everything from fresh seafood to newly picked produce might tempt one to try their hand at cooking, though the plethora of restaurants serving exquisite cuisine from all corners of the world certainly deserve a try too.
 In addition to the culinary arts, the diversity of art galleries, studios, and theaters guarantees those craving creative displays never have an empty calendar.